All Episodes

 This is something they excoriated the Republicans for doing.

-Democrats say, You can't do that.
+Democrats say, you can't do that.

-That's violation the way the house operates.
+That's a violation of the way the House operates.

-I don't I'm just surprised anybody's surprised uh about this.
+I'm just surprised anybody's surprised about this.

-Well, there have been a few instances where the White House, in the recent past, has appeared to put up its dukes, entered the ring, and said, We're gonna get in a fight on this, such as the NSA and the uh the wiretapping and so forth, number of other things, and then all of a sudden, after a year goes by or two weeks or six, what was the most recent one happened?
+There have been many instances, well, there have been a few instances where the White House, in the recent past, has appeared to put up its dukes, entered the ring, and said, we're going to get in a fight on this, such as the NSA and the wiretapping and so forth, a number of other things.

-They had everybody totally supporting them on something I can't remember what it was, but I just I blew my gasket when they changed their mind on this, and uh can't remember what it is.
+I can't remember what it was, but I just blew my gasket when they changed their mind on this.

 It'll come to me in just a moment.

-Now there is a pattern.
+Now, there is a pattern.

 This may not be one of those instances, but there is a pattern where the White House, after a period of time, eventually relents and gives the Democrats what they want.

-Don't draw the line in the sand like this and then pull back and expect to have your credibility intact.
+don't draw the line in the sand like this and then pull back and expect to have your credibility intact.

 Look, it's the same for me.